 A lot of industries require some sort of accreditation or certification in order to join them — and editing is no exception.
 Copy editing certificates are often meant to ensure that new professionals are up-to-date with industry standards and know what the job requires from them.
 It’s also a great way for current and prospective editors to acquire new skills and broaden their professional scope.

 That said, is it necessary for you to get a certificate if you want to become a copy editor?
 And what are the best options for an editing certificate, if you choose to take one?
 We’re answering all your pressing questions in this post.

-Do you need a copyediting certificate to become a copyeditor?
+Do you need a copy editing certificate to become a copy editor?

 “None of my clients has ever asked if I have certification.
 Many prospective clients ask me to provide a sample of my work or take their editing test as all the proof they need of my competence.
 Other clients are happy to hire my services on the strength of a colleague's referral.”

-Improve or gain new skills
+Improve or gain new copyediting skills

 Give you a leg up